 - 1/4 tsp. kosher salt

 - Preheat oven to 425°F.

-- Arrange Brussels sprouts on a baking sheet and toss with 1 Tbsp. oil, adobe sauce, maple syrup, and 1/2 tsp. salt.
+- Arrange Brussels sprouts on a baking sheet and toss with 1 Tbsp. oil, adobo sauce, maple syrup, and 1/2 tsp. salt.
 On a separate baking sheet, toss butternut squash with remaining 1 Tbsp. oil, smoked paprika, garlic powder, and 1/2 tsp. salt.
 Place both baking sheets in the oven, and roast for ~25 minutes, stirring once halfway through, until tender.

 - Meanwhile, combine quinoa and broth in a small saucepan and bring to a boil.
 Reduce heat to low, cover, and cook until quinoa is fluffy and liquid is absorbed, about 15 minutes.
 Uncover, and stir in kale, letting residual heat wilt down the leaves.